 – Being a leader in the industry means having some strategic advantages.
 Which management solutions were key to the success of your company?

 Third, we focus on the customer.
-We can see that today the businesses are focusing on making their sales more customer oriented.
+We can see that today the businesses are focusing on making their sales more customer-oriented.
 You cannot expect the customers to buy whatever you feel like selling.
-Almost 70% of our orders are custom made, that was a key factor to our successful market entry.
+Almost 70% of our orders are custom made, which was a key factor in our successful market entry.
 We try to adapt our products to customer needs.

 Fourth, entering the international market gave us a lot of experience, stability, and profit.

 – Proton-Electrotex exports more than half of the total goods manufactured.
 What are the specifics of international sales?

 – When it comes to taking your business global, there definitely is a certain bias against Russia.
 Our country is often considered a low-cost country, even in official documents.
 This means that there are certain expectations and requirements that we have to deal with.
 First, the low prices that are expected from us.
 Second, the high quality of our product, its stability, and performance reproducibility.
 We have been working with the foreign market since 2001.
 It took us two or three years to make our way.
 Large companies came to our premises to audit us and see how manageable the company was, to plan the long-term product supply according to how regular the management was.
 The first company to audit us was ABB Automation (Germany).
 Technically, we passed it, but there were a lot of observations and comments.
 It took us 18 months to work them out.
 We then agreed on the low target price that ABB set for us and started working, first with just one ABB subsidiary, and now with ABB branch offices in Switzerland, Poland, China, Sweden, and the USA.
 Through the time, the volume of supply totally compensated for the low price.